filecoin-station/core-fly/README.md

 # core-fly
 Station Core deployed to [fly.io](https://fly.io)

+To deploy, push to `main`.

-To deploy, inside the respective folder:
+To deploy manually, inside the respective folder:

 ```bash
 $ fly deploy